hindbkl/Networks_Project/README.md

 ## Previous functional version

 - Issues :
 When adding encryption and undirect communication between client and server, unsolvable errors were raised.
 Before that, a version with direct access from client to server was implemented.
-This version can be found in commit e39ae3a1b35f0aa67e368aa424a0a3c0484af40e ("Merge remote-tracking branch 'origin/master' into master").
+This version can be found in commit e39ae3a (e39ae3a1b35f0aa67e368aa424a0a3c0484af40e - "Merge remote-tracking branch 'origin/master' into master").

 - Direct client/server communication :
 In the version cited above, clients can register, login, and communicate from the same laptop.
 Here is the message view that it would give :

 ![](https://github.com/hindbkl/Networks_Project/blob/master/images/msg.png)